Scottish Child Abuse Inquiry: Marist Brothers Schools St Joseph's College, Dumfries and St Columba's College, Largs

-Between 1951 and 1980 children in the care of St. Joseph's College and St. Columba's College suffered abuse that was "shocking and distressing" according to Lady Smith.
-She said "Both schools had flawed systems that allowed abusers driven by sexual motives to have easy access to children in their care" and "Marist Brothers in positions of trust at both boarding schools violated their monastic vows and breached the trust of children and their families."
+Between 1951 and 1980 children in the care of St Joseph's College and St Columba's College suffered abuse that was "shocking and distressing" according to Smith.
+She said: "Both schools had flawed systems that allowed abusers driven by sexual motives to have easy access to children in their care" and "Marist Brothers in positions of trust at both boarding schools violated their monastic vows and breached the trust of children and their families."
 Lady Smith found staff at St. Columba's were serial sex offenders.

 In 2019 a former teacher, Peter Toner, was jailed for sexually abusing five children at St. Columba's.
-Another teacher, Brother Germanus Paul (David McKell) was also identified by Lady Smith as an abuser of children.
+Another teacher, Germanus Paul (David McKell) was also identified by Smith as an abuser of children.
 In 1998 former teacher Norman Bulloch was found not guilty of abusing a pupil at the St. Columba's College between 1971 and 1972.
 However, in 2001 Bulloch was found guilty of the sexual assault of two boys at St Joseph's College between 1972 and 1976 and was jailed for 8 years.

 A spokesman for the Marist Brothers said "The Marist Brothers are deeply sorry for the pain and hurt caused to all those who were abused by Marist Brothers, and to others who were affected by the abuse.
 "We offer our unreserved apology.
 The Marist Brothers recognise the courage of those who came forward and hope that the inquiry's report brings recognition of their suffering and loss."

 Dumfries council took over St. Joseph's college in 1981 and the Marist Brothers closed the St. Columba's College in 1982.

 Sisters of Nazareth Houses in Aberdeen, Cardonald, Lasswade and Kilmarnock

-The Inquiry found in their report that, between 1933 and 1984, children who had been in the care of Sisters of Nazareth orphanages had encountered sexual abuse "of the utmost depravity."
+The inquiry found in their report that, between 1933 and 1984, children who had been in the care of Sisters of Nazareth orphanages had encountered sexual abuse "of the utmost depravity."

 The Sisters of Nazareth said “As we have said before, we apologise wholeheartedly and unreservedly to those who suffered any form of mistreatment."
+In 2025 they agreed to pay up to £5.75 Million to victims of abuse at their houses.